-MAT Gives OUD Patients the Best Chance to Recover and Go Forward with Healthy Lives
+MAT Gives Substance Abuse Patients the Best Chance to Recover and Go Forward with Healthy Lives

 The opioid epidemic is growing steadily nationwide and along with growing numbers of people suffering from OUD, opioid overdoses are claiming more lives every day.
 We have a national emergency.
 Because of this, government health officials are working hard to ensure that MAT services are widely accessible in all regions.